ot4i/ace-maven-plugin/README.md

 * To install the plugin locally: `mvn clean install`

 ### 5) Using the plugin
-You would need to install xvfb package on the build server (linux).
-Use below command to install it on ubuntu:
+If your run on Linux you have to install the xvfb package and open a display.
+Run e.g. the following commands on unbuntu (make sure to select the correct bashrc file depending on the 'build user'):

-`sudo apt-get install -y xvfb`
+- `sudo apt-get install -y xvfb`
+-  echo "Xvfb -ac :100 &" >> /root/.bashrc
+-  echo "export DISPLAY=:100" >> /root/.bashrc

+In the case of RHEL you have to install further packages.
+Follow the instructions here: https://www.ibm.com/support/pages/node/6823669

 There is a sample ACE maven project inside 'Sample-ace-project' directory.
 If your ACE project is not a maven project, first convert it to a maven project and update the POM file of the project.
 You may look at step 4 of below article to understand how to convert the ACE project to a maven project using toolkit.
 `https://developer.ibm.com/integration/blog/2019/04/10/ibm-ace-v11-continuous-integration-maven-jenkins/`